kuttahaitu/sharedpreferences-with-activity/README.md

 # sharedpreferences-with-activity
 Restoring Activity  through SharedPreferencesAfter Killed by System .

+Note that it's a Example not a hard project. if you are facing any problem regarding this project then feel free and open an issue.

 <h1><a href="">Watch Tutorial</a></h1>
 <p>do you want to Watch Practical Video <a href="">Click Here</a></p>